-5.3.4 Limiting classical processors.
+Classical overhead of SWIPER.
+SWIPER takes the perspective 5.3.5 that a modest increase in classical workload is worth an improvement in quantum computer speed.
+Nevertheless, it is important to quantify the extra classical resources required to implement SWIPER.
 While in the majority of this work we assume the number of classical decoders is not limited, in practice we must instantiate a finite number of decoders to implement SWIPER on real hardware.
 As speculation failures occur probabilistically, we cannot know the exact optimal number of classical decoding processors to provision.
-We suggest a simple heuristic to provision an appropriate number of processors: we simulate the program of interest in the perfect-speculation, unlimited-processor case and track P{max} (maximum number of parallel processes) and $P{\rm mean}$ (mean number of parallel processes) over all rounds of the program.
-We then allocate $P{\max} + \epsilon{\text{spec}} P{\text{mean}}$ processors to SWIPER, where ε{spec} is the probability of a misprediction (10% in our evaluation).
-The intuition for this heuristic is that P{max} is the number of processors required by the program and $\epsilon{\rm spec} P{\rm mean}$ is an expected number of processors needed to handle mispredicted windows that are being redecoded.
+We suggest a simple heuristic to provision an appropriate number of processors: we simulate the program of interest in the perfect-speculation, unlimited-processor case and track Pmax (maximum number of parallel processes) and Pmean (mean number of parallel processes) over all rounds of the program.
+We then allocate $P{\text{max}} + \epsilon{\text{spec}} P{\text{mean}}$ processors to SWIPER, where ε{spec} is the probability of a misprediction (10% in our evaluation).
+The intuition for this heuristic is that P{max} is the number of processors required by the program and $\epsilon{\text{spec}} P{\text{mean}}$ is the expected number of processors needed to handle mispredicted windows that are being redecoded.

 We do not observe any significant variation in simulated program runtime with this limit imposed.
-Figure 15 compares the unlimited-processor usage to this auto-set processor limit, showing that the heuristic is able to accurately estimate the true number of required processors without bottlenecking the decoder, setting the processor limit very near to the actual maximum required.
-A linear fit to this data also reveals that SWIPER uses approximately 31% more simultaneous decoding processors than the default method.
+Figure 15a compares the unlimitedprocessor usage to this auto-set processor limit, showing that the heuristic is able to accurately estimate the true number of required processors without bottlenecking the decoder, setting the processor limit very near to the actual maximum required.
+A linear fit to this data also reveals that SWIPER uses approximately 24% more simultaneous decoding processors than the default method.
 We argue that this extra cost is worth the significant improvement in quantum program runtime, as classical hardware is inexpensive compared to a large-scale quantum computer.